TheoCrd/WhoSaidThat/README.md

 # 💬 Who said that

-<b> Who said that</b> is a simple Vue Anime Quote look-up website made with the Vue.js Framework for an IMAC course during the fourth semester!
+<b> Who said that</b> is a simple Vue Anime Quote look-up website made with the Vue.js Framework for an IMAC course during the fourth semester!<br>
+It is using the Animechan API.

 <br />
 <p align="center">